 Basically, you see exactly what the government wants you to see.

-What you don’t see are the huge human rights injustices that take place in North Korea.
+While North Korea tours will show you a few monuments and landmarks, what they won’t show you are the huge human rights injustices that take place in North Korea.

-The Human Rights Watch has said that abuses in North Korea are “without parallel in the contemporary world.”
-They include “extermination, murder, enslavement, torture, imprisonment, rape, forced abortions, and other sexual violence.”
-It also operates “secretive prison camps where perceived opponents of the government are sent to face torture and abuse, starvation rations, and forced labor.”
+The Human Rights Watch has said that abuses in North Korea are ‘without parallel in the contemporary world’ and include ‘extermination, murder, enslavement, torture, imprisonment, rape, forced abortions, and other sexual violence.’

 This, I’m sure, is only the tip of the iceberg.